cnorlander/flask-2-boilerplate/README.md

 - [X] Flask-SQLAlchemy for ORM.
 - [X] SQLite DB file for portability
 - [ ] A Fancy logon page.
-- [ ] A menu template
+- [X] A menu template
 - [ ] Some basic page templates.
-- [ ] A user management page and simple user roles
+- [ ] A user management page.
+- [ ] An easy to use and flexible role and action system for managing permissions
 - [X] Docker and Docker-Compose files for easy deployment
 - [X] Gunicorn WSGI HTTP Server
 - [X] NGINX for reverse proxy and serving static files